bioinfomaticsCSU/deepsignal/README.md

 # DeepSignal
-## DeepSignal:A deep-learning method for detecting DNA methylation state from Oxford Nanopore sequencing reads.
+## DeepSignal: A deep-learning method for detecting DNA methylation state from Oxford Nanopore sequencing reads.
-DeepSignal constructs a BiLSTM+Inception structure to detecte DNA methylation state from Nanopore reads.
+DeepSignal constructs a BiLSTM+Inception structure to detect DNA methylation state from Nanopore reads.
 It is built with **Tensorflow 1.8** and Python 3.

 ## Contents